This page is currently being reformatted.

 Journal of Wild Culture August 2016

-The groovy, cosy restored Jimi Hendrix flat in Mayfair, London... like a time-warp - but is it tomorrow, or just the end of time?
+His groovy, cosy restored London flat like a time-warp - but is it tomorrow, or just the end of time?

 Blueprint March / designcurial April 2016